Flashlight Review: LightPainter from Light Painting Paradise

 The light can be mechanically locked out for safety by slightly unscrewing the tail cap.
 There is no low voltage protection, so care is required to not discharge batteries below 2.5V, though the light would be very dim by this point.

 Given the capabilities of this light, the user interface is still easy to use and logical.
 The brightness spacing is much better than the Ryuslightworks V2, allowing the continuous or strobe brightness to be adjusted to perfectly match other light painting tools or ambient light conditions such as moonlight.
-As the Lightpainter has strobe frequency steps instead of ramping (as on the Lumintop FW1A and FW21) it is much easier to get consistency between light painting scenes.
+As the Lightpainter has brightness and strobe frequency steps (instead of ramping as on the Lumintop FW series lights) it is much easier to get consistency between light painting scenes.
 The single flash mode emits no light when advancing through the modes.
 This is quite useful as you know where you are in the mode sequences.

 The strobe mode has a “perfect” 50% on/off time for light painting, and wide range of frequencies from 50Hz to 4.5Hz.
 The flash mode has a strobe with a very fast 5ms (1/200s) on time, and frequency range of 66Hz to 9Hz.
 This freezes the motion of the tool in mid-air.
 This isn’t quite as fast as the 1.3ms “party strobe” on the FW1A, but also means that it doesn’t result in as much of a hit to brightness.
 The ribbon flash has the light at 66% of the set brightness in between each flash, and a frequency range of 66Hz to 6Hz.
 This can create some interesting mid air effects, but only works well with lower brightness levels.
 I would prefer the slower end of the strobe modes to be a bit slower (around 3Hz).
 It is not possible to move between strobe and continuous modes on the fly, but very few lights now offer this functionality.
 The single flash mode allows for 5ms bursts of light with each press of the side switch, which is very useful for light drawing such as creating leaves on a light plant with a plexiglass blade.